Keyboard shortcuts

 // Start server

-Iroh provides direct peer-to-peer connectivity with NAT traversal:
+Iroh provides direct peer-to-peer connectivity with NAT traversal.
+Best for production deployments:

-// Enable Iroh transport with production defaults (uses n0's relay servers)
+// Enable Iroh transport (uses production relay servers by default)

 sync.enable_iroh_transport()?;